 - Generates a geographical map of the deduced travel path of the user

-- Determines, based on whitelisted IPs, manager decision and supposed speed of travel, whether the traveler is an impossible traveler
+- Determines, based on IPs on allow list, manager decision and supposed speed of travel, whether the traveler is an impossible traveler

 - Allows the analyst to block IPs used by the user and disable the user in case of compromise